 - the macronutrient composition (i.e., the mixture of carbs, fat, and protein) of food has the most significant impact on your blood glucose response to a meal, while

 - the amount of fat already in your blood has the most significant impact on the rise in the fat in your blood after you eat.
-In other words, if your system is already full of energy, there is nowhere for the extra energy to go.
+If your system is already full of energy, there is nowhere for the extra energy to go.

 This aligns with our understanding of how glucose and fat fuel tanks work in our bodies.
 If your fat stores are full, excess fuel cannot be absorbed, backs up in the system, and overflows in your bloodstream.

-If you eat in a way that gives your body the nutrients from the food that it needs to function and attain a more optimal body composition, your gut bacteria will likely look after itself as it continually adapts to the food you feed it.
+If you eat in a way that gives your body the nutrients from the food that it needs to function and attain a more optimal body composition, your gut bacteria will likely ‘improve’ as it continually adapts to the food you feed it.

 While there will always be some variability in your glucose response to the foods you eat, our analysis of the Food Insulin Index data gives us a solid understanding of factors affecting our short-term insulin and glucose responses to foods.
 We have used this understanding to identify optimal foods and meals suited to a wide range of goals and preferences that will allow you to stabilise your glucose to healthy levels.